What influences the price, about cheaper wedding photographers, and what you want to consider if you want your wedding photographs to look the part.

 The following things influence the price of a wedding album further:

-I think this is a question that applies to photographers in general, not just wedding photographers in Scotland.
+This is a question that applies to photographers in general, not just wedding photographers in Scotland.

 Professional photographers are photographers who do nothing but photography.
 We do not have another job to go to.
 Wedding photography (and often family photography as well as corporate assignments) is our full-time job.

-When I look at my competitors, other wedding photographers in Edinburgh, we all do this job with a passion.
+When I look at other wedding photographers in Edinburgh, we all do our job with a passion.
 We love being at weddings and taking photographs of our customers’ best day in their lives.
 We deeply care about you before your wedding, are there to answer questions and help, we are more than photographers on the wedding day, we often liaise with the venue to make sure everything runs on time.
 And then there is the time we spend after the wedding, editing your photos to the best standard so you can enjoy them for yours to come.

-You need to have good nerves and bags of experience to be able to deal with all the situations a wedding can present, and still keep smiling and keep the energy positive.
+As a photographer, you need to have good nerves and bags of experience to be able to deal with all the situations a wedding can present, and still keep smiling and keep the energy positive.
 And when we get home after a wedding, we easily work another 3-4 days on the photographs to make them look absolutely stunning.

 Working on the computer after the wedding is hugely demanding, as we are all keen to produce the best photographs to tell the story of the most important day in your lives.
 If you have pointed out to us that you get nervous and might develop red blotches on your arms, for example, we will try our best to make them disappear so that they will not be visible in your wedding photographs.
 Or we remove that cold sore that developed just a day before the wedding, so you will look back at your images with a smile in your face.
 We make lamp posts disappear.
 We make the sky just a little bit more blue.
 We remove the annoying bit of pink fluff that somehow stupidly keeps sticking to your groom’s kilt and appears in more than 50 photographs…